ashvardanian/SimSIMD/README.md

 - has [Python](#using-numkong-in-python), [Rust](#using-numkong-in-rust), [JS](#using-numkong-in-javascript), and [Swift](#using-numkong-in-swift) bindings.
 - has Arm backends for NEON, Scalable Vector Extensions (SVE), and SVE2.
 - has x86 backends for Haswell, Skylake, Ice Lake, Genoa, and Sapphire Rapids.
+- has RISC-V backends for Vector extensions (SpaceMIT, SiFive, XuanTie).
+- has WebAssembly backend with Relaxed SIMD for browser and edge deployments.
 - with both compile-time and runtime CPU feature detection easily integrates anywhere!

 Due to the high-level of fragmentation of SIMD support in different x86 CPUs, NumKong generally uses the names of select Intel CPU generations for its backends.